Deal Summary: 21-month CD Special, 1.75% APY, $500 min/$250k max, new customers only.

 Headquartered in Middletown, Connecticut, Liberty Bank’s market area is primarily Connecticut, but the Bank’s website does state that residents of Hampden, Hampshire, and Worcester Counties, Massachusetts, and Washington County, Rhode Island are “invited to apply.”

-While Liberty Bank does offer a variety of online CDs, the 18-month CD Special must be opened in person at any of 56 full-service Connecticut branches, which are located throughout the state.
+While Liberty Bank does offer a variety of online CDs, the 18-month CD Special must be opened in-branch at any of 55 full-service Connecticut branches, which are located throughout the state.

-Liberty Bank (FDIC Certificate # 17943) has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 4.17% (excellent) based on March 31, 2016 data.
-In the past year, Liberty Bank has increased its total deposits by $481.81 million, an excellent annual growth rate of 16.42%.
-Please refer to our financial overview of Liberty Bank for more details.
+Liberty Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 3.16% (excellent) based on September 30, 2016 data.
+In the past year, Liberty Bank has increased its total non-brokered deposits by $589.35 million, an excellent annual growth rate of 20.41%.
+Please refer to our financial overview of Liberty Bank (FDIC Certificate # 17943) for more details.

-How do you summarize Liberty Bank’s 191-year history in one short paragraph?
+How do you summarize Liberty Bank’s 192-year history in one short paragraph?
 Perhaps with a few facts and a historical anecdote.

-Originally founded in 1825 as The Middletown Savings Bank, Liberty Bank is currently Connecticut’s 4th largest bank with assets in excess of $4.3 billion.
+Originally founded in 1825 as The Middletown Savings Bank, Liberty Bank is currently Connecticut’s fourth largest bank with assets in excess of $4.4 billion.
 The Bank is also the State’s oldest mutual bank and is still maintains its original location on Main Street in Middletown.
 In the past 40 years, there have been two name changes and six acquisitions.

 In 1844, Frederick Sheffield, a young merchant from Old Saybrook, rode his horse to